Back to the top

 Erin Felton – Deaf Ambitions

 Kingston Avenue meets Utica, an instrumental mix of jazz and Jewish melodies combined with heavy grooves, Chassidic children’s vinyl, turntablism and virtuosic playing.
-The Asthmatix create an irreverent, off-the-wall-anything-goes brand of contemporary electro-acoustic music blending influences borrowed from klezmer, hip hop, middle eastern melodies and traditional turntablism.
-The members of the band have collectively recorded and toured with a diverse range of artists including rapper Aphletik, LA based producer/artist Mocky, Ethiopian singer Dereb Deselegn (Dereb the Ambassador) and German Gypsy-jazz guitar legend Lulo Reinhardt amongst many others, which is reflected in the eclectic style of the band in which any and all kinds of sounds and musical influences are included in the mix.
+The Asthmatix create an irreverent, off-the-wall-anything-goes brand of contemporary electro-acoustic music blending influences borrowed from klezmer, hip hop, East-European folk music and contemporary jazz.
+The members of the band have collectively recorded and toured with a diverse range of artists including rapper Aphletik, LA based producer/artist Mocky, Ethiopian singer Dereb Deselegn (Dereb the Ambassador) and German Gypsy guitar legend Lulo Reinhardt amongst many others, which is reflected in the eclectic style of the band in which any and all kinds of sounds and musical influences are included in the mix.

 ZOHAR’S NIGUN: